RatJuggler/led-shim-demo/README.md

 demos.
 The NumPy package is included in most builds of Raspbian, but installed with `apt-get`, this then causes problems if anything tries to install a different version with `pip3`.
 For this reason `ledshimdemo` is set to use the Raspbian default version (see setup.py) to try and avoid installing a different version with `pip3`.
-However, if you do get a runtime error indicating a corrupted NumPy you could first try uninstalling any `pip3` versions of it to see if that helps.
+However, if you do get a runtime error indicating a corrupted NumPy you could first try uninstalling any local `pip3` versions of it to see if that helps.
 ```
 pip3 uninstall numpy
 ```